mikeconley/joy-of-coding-episode-guide/_episodes/0254/index.md

 * [Joplin Agenda](https://mikeconley.ca/joc/agendas/Episode-0254.html)

 ## Topics
-* Pandemic edition!
-Mike is streaming from home!
 * [Bug 1712750](https://bugzilla.mozilla.org/show_bug.cgi?id=1712750) - Clear Recent History modal has the Old UI
-* hg graft -r revision --force : graft will copy changes from other branches onto the current branch
+* `hg graft -r revision --force` : graft will copy changes from other branches onto the current branch
-* Mike explains what Chrome is, not the browser but the part of the browser gui
+* Mike explains what `chrome://` is, not the browser but the part of the browser gui

 * [Rate this episode](https://forms.gle/qko6hyi4mfr5SN3D7)